 Training overload.
 Athletes know how to work hard but tend to forget that recovery is a vital component to improving.
 Listening to your body is really important.

 What motivates you to train and race harder?

-Describe your diet/meal plan leading up to a big race:
+Describe your diet/meal plan in the week leading to a big race:

-How do you balance your training and racing life with life outside the sport?
+How do you balance out your training/racing regime with life outside sport?